ietf-wg-cellar/ebml-specification/specification.markdown

-If a Master Element contains more occurrences of a Child Master Element than permitted according to the maxOccurs and recurring attributes of the definition of that Element then the occurrences in addition to maxOccurs **MAY** be ignored.
+If a Master Element contains more occurrences of a Child Master Element than permitted according to the maxOccurs and recurring attributes of the definition of that Element, then the occurrences in addition to maxOccurs **MAY** be ignored.

-If a Master Element contains more occurrences of a Child Element than permitted according to the maxOccurs attribute of the definition of that Element then all instances of that Element after the first maxOccur occurrences from the beginning of its Parent Element **SHOULD** be ignored.
+If a Master Element contains more occurrences of a Child Element than permitted according to the maxOccurs attribute of the definition of that Element, then all instances of that Element after the first maxOccur occurrences from the beginning of its Parent Element **SHOULD** be ignored.